cassandre-tech/cassandre-trading-bot/pages/cassandre/trading_basics_what_is_an_exchange.md

 [Cryptocurrency exchanges](https://coinmarketcap.com/rankings/exchanges/) like [Coinbase](https://www.coinbase.com/) or [Kucoin](https://www.kucoin.com/) are online platforms in which you can exchange one kind of asset for another based on the market value.

 To make it simple, after creating an account, the exchange will allow you to buy an amount of a cryptocurrency in exchange for your euros/dollars (they usually take a fee for that).
-Be careful, in reality, you don't really "own" the cryptocurrency you will buy there : if you don't own the private key, you just have a "promise" that an exchange own you some assets.
+Be careful, in reality, you don't really "own" the cryptocurrency you will buy there : if you don't own the private key, you just have a "promise" that an exchange owe you some assets.

 Most exchanges also offers tools for trading cryptocurrency.
 For example, Coinbase offers [this tool](https://pro.coinbase.com/).